Slaid Cleaves

-Slaid Cleaves is an American singer-songwriter born in Washington, D.C. and raised in South Berwick, Maine and Round Pond, Maine, United States.
-An alumnus of Tufts University, where he majored in English and philosophy, Cleaves lives in Austin, Texas.
+Richard Slaid Cleaves (born June 9, 1964) is an American folk singer-songwriter who has been performing extensively and recording albums in the Americana genre since the early 1990s.
+Raised in South Berwick, Maine, he has lived in the Austin, Texas, area since 1992.

-His full name is Richard Slaid Cleaves, but Slaid is the name that he has used his entire life.

-Cleaves is a full-time touring musician, but like most musicians has held many day jobs: janitor, warehouse worker, ice cream truck driver, rope-tow operator, film developer, groundskeeper, meter reader, test subject, and pizza delivery driver.

 Cleaves's musical roots extend back prior to his days playing in a high school "garage band" with his childhood friend Rod Picott.
 The two shared a love of music, especially Bruce Springsteen and named their band The Magic Rats, after a character in Springsteen's song "Jungleland."

 He brought his love of American artists such as Woody Guthrie, Johnny Cash, Hank Williams, Chuck Berry, Bruce Springsteen, Tom Petty, Tom Waits, Creedence Clearwater Revival, and more with him to Cork, Ireland, where he spent his junior year of college.
-To help pass the time he learned how to play the songs on guitar and on November 18, 1985 he made his debut as a busker in Cork City, Ireland.
+To help pass the time he learned how to play the songs on guitar and on November 18, 1985, he made his debut as a busker in Cork City, Ireland.

 After several false starts he started to gain notice around Portland, Maine and in 1990 released his debut cassette, The Promise.
 Only a few songs off this album, "Sweet Summertime", "Lonesome Highway" and "Wrecking Ball" still occasionally get played in concert.
 The original tape has unfortunately been lost, and only copies remain.

 That was followed a year later by Looks Good from the Road, recorded with his rock band, The Moxie Men, which featured Cleaves on lead vocals and acoustic guitar, his brother J. on bass, Mark Cousins on drums and Pip Walter on electric guitar, acoustic guitar, and vocals.
 By the end of the year they were the darlings of the Portland press and touted as one of the bands "most likely to succeed."